RustyRaptor/CS482ProjectP1/README.md

 	- open `https://www.cs.nmsu.edu/~<your_user_name>` in your browser.
 	- example `https://www.cs.nmsu.edu/~zarafat` for Ziad's
 6. It should work now.
 You can also test using an html file.

+## Deploy our code
+1. Make changes to the PHP code in the repo
+2. Commit your changes
+3. `make php_deploy --silent`